Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 **1. JShint Error message**

+**Context:**

+When testing the JavaScript through the JShint validator, the following error kept arising:

 |Error Message|
 |------|
 | "arrow function syntax (=>)' is only available in ES6 (use 'esversion: 6')” |

-- **Context:** While testing the JavaScript through the JShint validator, the following error kept arising: **_”arrow function syntax (=>)' is only available in ES6…”_**.
+**Reason:**

-- **Reason:** The JavaScript code uses new ECMAScript 6 (ES6) abbreviations of traditional JS code.
+Through research, it was suggestedt that JavaScript code uses new ECMAScript 6 (ES6) abbreviations of traditional JS code.
 While it is not supported by all browsers, it is supported by many.
 As such, ES6 was designed to help programmers reduce code verbosity.
-For instance, in this case the ‘=>’ function in JS code is often used to shorten the function syntax.
+For instance; in this case the ‘=>’ function in JS code is often used to shorten the function syntax.
 Similarly, rather than using bracket notation; property accessors such as  dot notation is often used to shorten code (W3Schools.com, 2021, Hayani, 2018 & Rafael, 2017).

+**Fix:**

-- **Fix:** This error was resolved by using the following syntax:
+This error was resolved by using the following syntax:

 |JS Comment|
 |------|